 Surrounded by three towering volcanoes, the lake and surrounding hills provide perfect coffee-growing conditions: temperature is moderate, and rains soften the deep, volcanic soil.
 High among the hillside villages, veteran coffee farmer Don Joel harvests Caturra and Catuai varietals for washed processing and sun-drying.
 Lake […]

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping the Ethiopia Chelelektu, from Spotted Cow Coffee Company in Mill Creek, Washington.
+Today we’re sipping the Kenya Kiangoi AA, from Batdorf and Bronson Coffee Roasters in Olympia, Washington.
 Feel free to pull up a chair.

 producer: smallholder farmers